MillionConcepts/ahfe/document/bundle_documentation.md

 Williams coined the term 'bitflip' to describe this error.
 Its source is not known with certainty.
-It is not present in plots, tables, or descriptions of data published by the original instrument team, and it is not present in the Lamont data.
+It is not present in plots, tables, or descriptions of data published by the original instrument team, and it is not present in the Nagihara data.
 We believe that it is probably the result of some error during the archival process at Lamont, perhaps a bug related to conversion between exponential and decimal forms.